Skip to main content

 1. This is used to predict the depth of the target occurrence.

-6. Click Apply Learning Data to set the parameters and complete this step.
+7. Click Proceed to set the parameters and complete this step.

 For more detailed information on Setting up Learning Data see: Understanding: Set Up Learning Data